jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 -   Persisted(key, id) is sent by the Persistence actor as reply in case the corresponding request was successful; no reply is sent otherwise.
 The reply is sent to the sender of the Persist message.
 Note, however, that the sender of the Persisted message might not be the Persistence actor (in some tests, the Persisted message will be sent by a wrapper actor).

-The provided implementation of this persistence service is a mock in the true sense, since it is rather unreliable: every now and then it will fail with an exception and not acknowledge the current request.
+The provided implementation of this persistence service is a mock in the true sense, since it is rather unreliable: sometimes it will fail with an exception and not acknowledge the current request.
 It is the job of the Replica actor to create and appropriately supervise the Persistence actor; for the purpose of this exercise any strategy will work, which means that you can experiment with different designs based on resuming, restarting or stopping and recreating the Persistence actor.
 To this end your Replica does not receive an ActorRef but a Props for this actor, implying that the Replica has to initially create it as well.

-For grading purposes it is expected that Persist is retried before the 1 second response timeout in case persistence failed.
+For grading purposes it is expected that Persist is retried before the 1-second response timeout in case persistence failed.
 The id used in retried Persist messages must match the one which was used in the first request for this particular update.

 # Your Task